rien333/numbersense-vae/thesis/README.md

-    natural images (Mnih et al. 2015; Krizhevsky, Sutskever, and Hinton 2012; for visual number sense and CNNs see Zhang et al. 2016), but are furthermore based on the neural functioning of the perceptual system of animals (specifically cats, see LeCun, Bengio, and others 1995).
+    natural images (Mnih et al. 2015; Krizhevsky, Sutskever, and Hinton 2012; for visual number sense and CNNs see Zhang et al. 2016), but are furthermore based on the neural functioning of the perceptual system of animals (specifically cats, see LeCun and Bengio 1995).
     CNNs mimicking aspects of the animal visual cortex thus make them an excellent candidate for modeling automatic neural coding by means of specific numerosity percepts.
 2. The directness of visual number sense leads us to conclude that no interposition of external process is required for numerosity perception, at least no other than the immediate appreciation of